What Health System Pharmacy contributes to Cardinal Health

 Pharmacy Operations is responsible for the safe, efficient and effective coordination of Cardinal Health's pharmacy operations that service acute care hospitals, hospital retail customers, ambulatory care and alternate site facilities, oncology and cardiology practices as well as retail customers.

 Health System Pharmacy is responsible for providing customized pharmacy program solutions that reduce costs and improve patient care quality for hospitals, health systems and other integrated healthcare providers may also consult with and advise healthcare team on prescribed medications, supplies and related processes.

-Cardinal Health manages the pharmacy at Rehab Hospital of Overland Park, and we are currently recruiting for a PRN Pharmacist to work as needed covering PTO/vacation and sick time and on-call after hours.
-The facility is open Monday through Friday 8AM to 4:30PM.
+Cardinal Health manages the pharmacy at East Orange Hospital, and we are currently recruiting for a PRN Pharmacist to work as needed covering PTO/vacation and sick time, on-call after hours and holidays.
+The facility is open 24/7.

 Working in a hospital system pharmacy outsourced to Cardinal Health, the Pharmacist II adjusts and dispenses medication to patients and drives the compliant and efficient operations of the pharmacy.
 The Pharmacist verifies physician orders using the pharmacy information system, makes adjustments according to protocols for a given medication, and provides patient education.
 This job also supervises Pharmacy Technicians and manages compliance tasks related to accreditation, narcotics control, and inventory management.